tdaileygithub/tf_js_mnist/README.md

 ## Stack

-### Server

 - Nginx w/ PHP as FastCGI
 - Sqlite3
+- IndexedDB

-Why: The simpliest web setup possible standalone setup on windows that can be checked in github.
+*Why*: The simpliest web setup on windows that can be checked in github.
 Focus is on learning TF.js workflow.

 ### Web Frontend